JCP opposes strengthening the military alliance posing risks and burdens on the Japanese people

 It is also of grave concern that they confirmed to continue with the construction of a new U.S. base in Okinawa's Henoko district as "the only solution" even though Okinawans repeatedly expressed their opposition, and agreed on pushing forward with the plan to convert Mageshima Island into a military base.

-Furthermore, it confirmed "to conclude in multi-year Host Nation Support agreement to ensure the stationing of U.S. forces in Japan", and to continue and expand Japan's financial burdens for the cost of stationing U.S troops in Japan which have already reached the extraordinary amount of approximately 800 billion yen which is unparalleled in the world.
+Furthermore, it confirmed "to conclude in a timely manner a meaningful multi-year Host Nation Support agreement to ensure the stable and sustainable stationing of the U.S. forces in Japan", and to continue and expand Japan's financial burdens for the cost of stationing U.S troops in Japan which have already reached the extraordinary amount of approximately 800 billion yen which is unparalleled in the world.

 These are perilous agreements for promoting full military cooperation between Japan and the U.S. on a global scale, reversing a global trend calling for peace such as the Treaty on the Prohibition of Nuclear Weapons, and bringing intolerable sacrifices and burdens on the Japanese people.